xcp-ng/xcp-ng-org/docs/appendix/answerfile.md

 ```

 :::tip
 In order to use thin provisionned local disks, you need to add an `srtype` attribute to `ext`.
-Without this, it will create a local LVM SR by default.
+Without this, it will create a local <abbr title="Logical Volume Manager">LVM</abbr> <abbr title="Storage Repository">SR</abbr> by default.
 :::

 ## Answer file values